Signs & Symptoms

 (1) There may be a higher rate of hearing loss, as a result of auditory neuropathy, as the first symptom in young children than what has been reported at the first examination.
 The recognition of onset of auditory neuropathy may be missed in infants and young children without performing brainstem auditory evoked potentials (BAEP/ABR), especially those with simultaneous other neurological problems (see Hearing Loss in RTD).

-(2) Although not the first symptom, gait ataxia may be noted early in young RTD Type 3 patients soon after the onset of other symptoms, but unlike RTD Type 2, potentially with normal or brisk deep tendon reflexes.
+(2) Although not the first symptom, gait ataxia may be noted early in young RTD Type 3 patients soon after the onset of other symptoms, but unlike RTD Type 2, potentially with normal or brisk deep tendon reflexes and potentially upper motor neuron and cerebellar signs.

 Symptoms of RTD